 The purpose of sparring is to promote the use of sparring as a vehicle of learning.
 If you are serious about training in the arts then you must incorporate sparring as part of your training regime.
 Kenpo has 2 forms of sparring, street freestyle, and tournament freestyle.

-Some of the advantages of sparring is that if your goal in the martial arts is that of the combat aspect, sparring is the first step to take to see how much you actually have developed in your body mechanics and what you need to work on.
+One of the advantages of sparring is that if your goal in the martial arts is that of the combat aspect, sparring is the first step to take to see how much you have developed in your body mechanics and what you need to work on.

 Especially if you are training with people who like to go that bit heavier and hit that bit harder.
 Not everybody should take this step in his or her martial arts training.
 First off, I would like to say that it is not a wise decision to just walk out there using little or no pads for protection.

 There are certain steps that can be progressively taken to better prepare you for freestyle fighting.
 First, watch a couple of fights and decide is this something that you would like to pursue.
 If it isn't DON'T DO IT.

 If you don’t believe that your skills are adequate, find someone that has them, preferably someone that has done this type of fighting or training before, and learn from them if that is what your goal is.
 Remember that the magic words are, "IT DEPENDS ON WHERE YOU WANT TO TAKE IT".

 Anyway assuming that you have the skills, or are learning them, and feel ready to take the next step, here are some ideas for you to work on.
 Before you start, order some good quality sparring gear, the dipped foam variety or proper boxing type gloves, set some basic rules, like when one guy says stop, you stop.
 Decided and discuss how much contact is involved.

 After you have done this a few times start by working individual drills with a single move, and progress into multiple moves in your workout.